-2:1 degree or above, awarded by a UK higher education provider, or a recognised equivalent qualification.
-More information about entry requirements can be found on the Teacher Education website.
+An honours degree (2:1 or above), awarded by a UK higher education provider, or a recognised equivalent qualification.

 Months of entry

-The PGCE represents the first year, and contributes to a half of an MSc in Education with Qualified Teacher Status (QTS), providing an opportunity for students to gain a relevant masters degree during your early teaching career.
+The PGCE represents both a standalone qualification and the first year (contributing half the credits) of an MSc in Education with Qualified Teacher Status (QTS).
+This therefore provides an opportunity for you to gain a relevant master’s degree during your early teaching career.

 Fees and funding